Undline/UndChain/readme.md

     - Live content can be monetized using:
         - **USP**: The native utility token for Live transactions.
-        - **AdCoin**: Can be swapped for USP or earned through network ad hubs.
+        - **AdCoin**: Can be swapped for USP or earned through network 'ad hubs'.
     - Users benefit from flexible payment options, while streamers enjoy consistent monetization streams.
 10. **Content Ratings and User Safety**

 	- Live adheres to UndChain’s **content rating system**, ensuring streams are appropriately classified.
 	- Stream creators can implement **age restrictions** for sensitive content using the Adult_Swim protocol, which verifies users’ eligibility without exposing personal data.

 #### Use Cases

-- **Interactive Streaming Platforms**: Live alternatives to Twitch, YouTube Live, or webinar services with enhanced interactivity.
+- **Interactive Streaming Platforms**: Live alternatives to Twitch, YouTube Live broadcasts, or webinar services with enhanced interactivity.
 - **Choose-Your-Path Applications**: Interactive games, training tools, or learning modules where viewers’ choices guide the video content.
 - **Tutorial and Collaborative Workflows**: Efficient, low-bandwidth screen sharing for educational and professional use.
 - **Content Accessibility**: Closed captioning, screen text recognition, and content optimization with Mimic integration.